Mazda6 (third generation): Motorsport

 In 2013, Mazda entered the new GX class of the Grand-Am Rolex Sports Car Series, with Mazda6 cars powered by its 2.2L diesel Skyactiv-D engine.
 During the first race at Rolex 24 At Daytona in January 2013, all three cars had to retire in the first few hours due to engine failure.
 Mazda ultimately won the 2013 GX class championship, beating rivals Porsche and Lotus.
 It was the only year for the class before the series rolled into the United (now WeatherTech) SportsCar Championship.

-The Mazda6 is also presently used as a racing vehicle for the GTS class at SCCA Pro Racing World Challenge.
+The Mazda6 was also used as a racing vehicle for the GTS class at SCCA Pro Racing World Challenge.
 Mazda finished first in the manufacturer's championship standings.
 Mazda6 drivers also finished first and second in the Touring Car driver points.